reinaythuang17/YuTingHuang-github.io/_pages/index.md

 ---

 Welcome to my website!
-I am an applied economist specializing in health economics at the Georgia state University- Andrew Young School of Policy Studies.
+I am an applied economist specializing in health economics at the Georgia State University- Andrew Young School of Policy Studies.

-Feel free to reach out to me at [yhuang63@gsu.edu](mailto:yhuang63@gsu.edu)
+Feel free to reach out to me at <a href="mailto:yhuang63@gsu.edu">yhuang63@gsu.edu</a>